 Welcome to the Stanislaus National Forest, where you can fish in over 800 miles of rivers and streams, stay in a campground, or hike into the backcountry seeking pristine solitude.
 You can swim near a sandy beach or wade into cold clear streams cooling your feet while lost in the beauty of nature, raft the exciting Tuolumne River, or canoe one of the many gorgeous lakes.
 You can ride a horse, a mountain bike or a snowmobile.
 Clearly the choice is yours in the special places of the Stanislaus National Forest.
 Read more...

-The Stanislaus National Forest currently has a variety of fire positions.
+The Stanislaus National Forest has a variety of permanent and temporary positions available.
 This is the time to apply!
 Click here..

 The Forest will be conducting prescribed burns on the forest.
 Find out where!
 Click here..